oo13/translatable_phrase_generator/manual.md

 1. The local unsolved nonterminal occurs an error.
 1. If the external context specifies the substitution for the global unsolved nonterminal, it's applied.
 1. "{(}" and "{)}" will be expanded into "{" and "}".
 1. If the beginning of the expansion is "{*", the expansion will be expanded into the empty string.
-(Technically speaking, it's not a comment block.)
+(It's effectively a comment block.)
 1. If the beginning of the expansion is "{=" or "{:=", the content (except the first "=" or ":=") is considered as a production rule.
 For example, "{= A|B|C}" will be expanded into the result of the production rule "A|B|C".
 The syntax of the content is expressed by EBNF: `content = space_nl_opt, production_rule, space_nl_opt ;` "{:=" is, of course, the equalized select version of "{=".
 1. The other expansion will be expanded into itself removed outer "{" and "}".
 (I recommend that the nonterminal is noticeable to find it easily unless you will leave it unsolved.)